 The pilot project to inventory who was doing what, where, and for whom was launched in January 2014.
 Throughout the course of the project, the group stayed true to its grassroots origins.
 It was guided by a steering committee that eventually included representatives from more than 20 prominent organizations in the Atlanta region with a “stake” in the region’s workforce development.
 They championed the project, provided guidance and high level input to shape the pilot project along the way, and helped make connections when needed.
 Combined, steering committee members contributed hundreds of hours in volunteer support to ensure the project’s success.

-To assist with these efforts, the partners engaged the University of Georgia to provide facilitation and management support for the group, the Atlanta Fed’s community and economic development team to handle data collection and analysis, and Neighborhood Nexus to develop a mapping solution for summarizing and illustrating the data.
-Staff from the Atlanta Regional Commission, the Community Foundation for Greater Atlanta, and the Georgia Department of Economic Development – Workforce Division rounded out the project team.
+To assist with these efforts, the partners engaged a representative of the University of Georgia to provide facilitation and management support for the group, team members with the Atlanta Fed to handle data collection and analysis, and experts with Neighborhood Nexus to develop a mapping solution for summarizing and illustrating the data.
+Staff from the Atlanta CareerRise, Atlanta Regional Commission, the Community Foundation for Greater Atlanta, and the Governor’s Office of Workforce Development rounded out the project team.
 The group raised $80,000 in funding support for the project, and more than 1,000 hours of in-kind support was committed by the partners toward project execution.
-Project team members included Stuart Andreason, Mike Carnathan, Kelly Hill, Jenny Jang, Karen Leone de Nie, Whitney Mancuso, Margaret Miller, Kristina Morris, Robin Roberts, Joe Rondone, and Joy Wilkins.

 The pilot project led to the development of the Atlanta region’s first provider portal.